-Figure 9 Neural circuitry mediating the escape reflex and volitional tail flipping in the crayfish.
-Giant-fiber (GF)-mediated reactions are portrayed in the drawings at the bottom of the left side of the figure: the red crayfish represents a lateral giant-axon (LG)-mediated response, and the blue crayfish represents a medial giant-axon (MG)-mediated response.
+Figure 10 Neural circuitry mediating the escape reflex and volitional tail flipping in the crayfish.
+Giant fiber (GF)-mediated reactions are portrayed in the drawings at the bottom of the left side: the red crayfish represents a lateral giant (LG) axon-mediated response and the blue crayfish represents a medial giant (MG) axon-mediated response.
 The segmental joints at which bending occurs to produce these reactions are indicated by small colored circles above the white crayfish.
 LG-associated elements and MG-associated elements are colored in red and blue, respectively.
 The sensory fields (mechanosensory for LG and mechanosensory and visual for MG) for the two types of GF-mediated reactions are indicated at the top of the figure.
-Circuitry for GF-mediated responses is shown on the left with primary afferents, sensory interneurons, LG and MG, and giant motor neurons (MoGs) arranged from top to bottom.
+Circuitry for GF-mediated responses is shown on the left with primary afferents, sensory interneurons, LG and MG, and giant motoneurons (MoGs) arranged from top to bottom.
 The multisegmental nature of the LG, which is an electrically well-coupled chain of segmental neurons, each with its own dendrites, is indicated.
 Colored asterisks mark phasic flexor muscles of segments 2-5 that are used in each type of GF reaction.
 Circuitry for responses that do not use giant neurons (non-G responses) is shown on the right.
-A separate population of fast flexor (FF) motor neurons generates non-G responses: uncharted circuitry (box marked non-G) and a set of partially identified premotor interneurons (open circles) mediate between sensory neurons and FF motor neurons.
-The segmental giant neuron (SG; green), with its blind-ending axon, allows the LG and MG to recruit non-G motor and premotor units.
-Lateral giant-neuron-associated sensory circuitry provides inhibitory input to caudal FFs (red) so that the SG will not cause bending at caudal joints during LG-type tail flips.
+A separate population of fast flexor (FF) motoneurons generates non-G responses; uncharted circuitry (box marked non-G) and a set of partially identified premotor interneurons (open circles) mediate between sensory neurons and FF motoneurons.
+The segmental giant (SG) neuron (green), with its blind-ending axon allows the LG and MG to recruit non-G motor and premotor units.
+LG neuron-associated sensory circuitry provides inhibitory input to caudal FFs (red) so that the SG will not cause bending at caudal joints during LG-type tail flips.
 Curly brackets show that multiple neurons of the population innervate the indicated target.
-Reprinted from Edwards DH, Heitler WJ, and Krasne FB (1999) Fifty years of a command neuron: The neurobiology of escape behavior in the crayfish.
-Trends Neurosci.
-22: 153-161, copyright (1999), with permission from Elsevier.
+Reprinted from Edwards, D.H., Heitler, W.J., Krasne, F.B., 1999.
+Fifty years of a command neuron: the neurobiology of escape behavior in the c